 On March 29, 2018, the Company entered into an unsecured non-convertible promissory note in the amount of US\$1,000,000 (the "Promissory Note") with RCF.
 The Promissory Note matures on November 25, 2018 and carries an interest rate of 12% per annum.
-The proceeds of the Promissory Note will be used for general working capital purposes.
+The proceeds of the Promissory Note were received on April 3, 2018 and will be used for general working capital purposes.